lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       * How you can check your home and garden for termites
     imageUrl: img/asking-termite-questions-2.jpg
   - text: >-
-      The Australian Standards 3660.2 recommends that homeowners have a qualified pest control technician inspect their property for termites every 12 months.
-This is the minimum requirement; some houses might need more frequent inspections due to construction, age and high termite pressure (near bushland).

-      If you don’t have a termite barrier (external chemical treatment) continuously around the external perimeter of your home, termites can gain concealed entry or enter by mud leads at any time.
-This is why you might be told to get your home inspected more frequently.

-      Think of an annual termite inspection like your yearly dentist appointment.
-It’s not fun, but it is vital to be proactive before a small problem becomes significant and painful!
+      Ensure your home is safeguarded against termites by scheduling a professional inspection at least **once every year**, as per the Australian Standards 3660.2 guidelines.

+      **Maybe more frequently**

+      Given that certain factors such as the structure's age, construction type, and proximity to woodlands may elevate the risk of termite infestation, more regular check-ups might be necessary for some properties.

+      **Do you have a current chemical treatment?**

+      Lacking a continuous chemical barrier around your home's perimeter can leave it very vulnerable to undetected termite invasions.
+That's why, similar to how you wouldn't skip your annual dental check-up, keeping up with termite inspections is crucial for early detection and prevention - especially if you don't have a treatment!

+      Check '**How is a Termite Inspection Done**'
     heading: How often should I get a termite Inspection done?
-    imageUrl: img/how-often-should-you-get-your-home-checked-for-termites.png
+    imageUrl: img/termite-inspection-how-often.jpg
   - text: >-
       Purchasing a home is a significant investment, and the last thing you want is to end up with a lemon or a termite-infested property.
-That's why it's crucial to schedule the right kind of inspection with a qualified and experienced inspector who can conduct a Timber Pest Inspection to the Australian Standard 4349.3.2010.
+That's why it's crucial to schedule the right kind of inspection with a qualified and experienced inspector who can conduct a **Timber Pest Inspection** according to the Australian Standard 4349.3.2010.

-      Unlike a regular visual termite inspection, a Timber Pest Inspection covers termite infestation, fungal decay (wet rot), and borer infestation.
+      Unlike a regular visual termite inspection, a Timber Pest Inspection covers:

+      * Termite infestation

+      * Fungal decay (wet rot)

+      * Borer infestation.

       This thorough inspection will give you a comprehensive understanding of the condition of the property's timber and identify any pest-related issues that may affect the structural integrity of the building.

-      At Conquer Termites, our expert inspectors will provide you with a detailed report and a treatment proposal that offers advice on treatments and costs.
-With our pre-purchase termite inspection service, you can make an informed decision about your potential property investment and ensure your peace of mind.
+      #### For more information about:

+      * Timber Pest Inspection - What It Is and What It Isn't

+      * Invasive recommendation - What does that mean?

+      Read More
     heading: Pre-purchase Termite Inspection – Timber Pest Inspection
     imageUrl: img/gold-coast-prepurchase-termite-inspection.png
-  - heading: How much does a termite (white ant) inspection cost on the Gold Coast?
+  - heading: Termite Inspection Cost on the Gold Coast
     text: >-
+      ## How much does a termite (white ant) inspection cost on the Gold Coast?

+      Suspect you've discovered termites?
+Now you're wondering, how bad is the damage and how deep will I need to dig into my pockets?

       ‘What is the price’ is an obvious question.
 You know very little about termites and probably have never engaged a pest control company specialising in treating termites.

+      On the Gold Coast, the average termite inspection cost for an average-sized house is between **$280 and $330.**

       But you must compare apples with apples when selecting a company for your termite inspection.
 Sadly, our industry significantly differs in quality, knowledge, and approach.

-      On the Gold Coast, the average termite inspection cost for an average-sized house is between $280 and $330.

       ##### This should include the following: